Attorney’s Answer: When Do You Need to Hire a Miami Car Accident Lawyer?

 Luckily, you don’t necessarily have to.
 Florida is currently a no-fault state.
 That means you can seek compensation for your losses after a car accident by filing a claim to collect from your own insurance.
 This is your primary method of seeking compensation — even when your accident resulted from someone else’s negligence.
 You can also seek additional compensation by filing a claim to collect from the negligent party’s insurance if your injuries are “serious” as defined by Florida law.

-In any case, you might wonder whether it’s necessary to hire a Florida car accident attorney when seeking compensation.
+In any case, you might wonder whether it’s necessary to hire a car accident lawyer in Miami, FL when seeking compensation.
 In these circumstances, hiring a lawyer can dramatically improve your chances of arriving at a fair settlement.

-Hire a Florida Car Accident Lawyer to Counter Insurance Company Tactics
+Hire a Miami Car Accident Lawyer to Counter Insurance Company Tactics

 Don’t make the mistake of assuming your insurer will provide you with fair compensation after an accident.
 Insurance companies are still businesses.
 Like any business, the goal of an insurer is to avoid financial losses whenever possible.